 - You have to perform blood glucose testing on your own multiple times a day for multiple days.
 This requires you to prick your finger with a lancing device, which will produce a droplet of blood that you can put on a testing strip that is inserted into a blood glucose meter.
 So, if repeated finger pricking isn’t going to work for you, then this alternative likely isn’t a fit.

-- Steph had to purchase her own blood test kit.
-For US mamas, it’s possible that your insurance will cover it, but that’s not guaranteed.
+- You may have to purchase her own blood test kit.
+For U.S. mamas, it’s possible that your insurance will cover it, but that’s not guaranteed.
 The traditional glucose test is generally covered by insurance as part of your standard prenatal care.
 (The good news is that a glucose monitor is relatively inexpensive.
 I own this one and have used it for years to check my blood sugar levels when they feel low.)

 - It requires consistency.
-If you forget one test, it’s possible your healthcare provider will ask you to recreate the test all over again.
+If you forget one test, your healthcare provider may ask you to recreate the test all over again.
+Not fun.

 How to Talk to Your Doctor about Alternatives

-Think a glucose test alternative is a good fit for you?
+Think The Fresh Test or a glucose test alternative is a good fit for you?
 Chat with your care provider about it!

 - Start discussing your plans with your care provider during the first trimester so you have time to get to know each other and trust one another’s decision.

-- Outline your reasoning for wanting to use a glucose test alternative and take that to your care provider early in the second trimester (If you’re finding this article later than that, you can still start here!)
-This can facilitate a conversation in which you plan exactly how your at-home test will work, and will give your doctor time to plan any additional tests they’d like to conduct, such as a fasting glucose test.
+- If you need an alternative at-home glucose test, outline your reasoning and take that to your care provider early in the second trimester (if you’re finding this article later than that, you can still start here!).
+This can facilitate a conversation in which you plan exactly how your at-home test will work and will give your doctor time to plan any additional tests they’d like to conduct, such as a fasting glucose test.

 And if your doctor absolutely won’t budge?

-Hear them out, but if they aren’t willing to listen to your desires as a patient who’s taken the time to educate herself, you may want to reconsider whether they’re the best fit for you, your pregnancy, and your labor experience.
+Hear them out.
+We always say, we’re experts in our own bodies, but our doctors are experts in their field.
+That said, if you feel strongly about something and your doctor isn’t willing to listen to your concerns as a patient who’s taken the time to educate herself, you may want to reconsider whether they’re the best fit for you, your pregnancy, and your labor experience.

 General Glucose Test Alternatives FAQ

 While you have the right to opt-out of the glucose test, knowing whether you have gestational diabetes is essential.
-We suggest opting for an alternative form of glucose test, but not opting out entirely.
+We suggest working with your doctor to find the best version of the glucose challenge test for you.

-Have you ever done an at home glucose test or tried an alternative?
+Have you ever done an at home glucose test or tried The Fresh Test?
 Tell us about it in the comments!